 The free plugin gives you 16 icon designs to choose from.
-However, if you want to buy the UtlimatelySocial premium plugin for $25, you gain access to the entirety of the collection, including more design styles, pop-up options, and social networks to integrate it with.
+However, if you buy the UtlimatelySocial premium plugin for $29, you gain access to the entirety of the collection, including more design styles, pop-up options, and social networks to integrate it with.

 As a blogger, one of the biggest headaches you can face is dealing with spam content.
 While you want and likely encourage your readers to leave comments and interact with the forms on your site, sometimes robots and harmful accounts can infiltrate them with inappropriate or irrelevant content.
 Not only does this pose a security threat, but it also just simply doesn’t look good.

 To prevent your comments section from becoming inundated with contaminated content, we recommend using the Akismet plugin:

 If you’re looking for the best free WordPress plugins for bloggers, Akismet should be on your radar.
 With over five million active installations, this spam-filtering plugin makes it easy to moderate and eliminate unwanted comments from your blog.
 It does all the heavy lifting for you, so you don’t need to manually assess and approve each comment.

 Akismet’s features include: